 This workshop is required for all new Virginia Tech employees.
 The workshop is to be completed within ninety (90) days of the beginning employment date.
 There are three options for completing this workshop: in-person: attending via WebEx; or by using an on-demand learning module.

 University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault outlines the university’s position on discrimination and harassment based on race, color, national origin, disability, age, gender, sexual orientation, gender identity and gender expression, veteran status or political affiliation.
 In addition, as a recipient of federal financial assistance, the university has responsibilities associated with both Title IX of the Education Amendments (1972) and the Violence Against Women Act Reauthorization (2013).
 These latter federal regulations are specifically concerned with sexual harassment, sexual assault, stalking, and domestic or dating violence.
+The workshop also reviews the requirement of University Policy 4815: Minors on Campus or Participating in University-Related Programs with regard to the reporting of child sexual abuse and neglect.

 This workshop will assist individuals in understanding the university’s policy, complaint and resolution processes and available resources to assist individuals in addressing these issues.